-Nostalgia Critic/Doug Walker, pointed out on his review for the film that The Grinch did a “barrel roll” from Star Fox 64.
+Nostalgia Critic pointed out that The Grinch did a “barrel roll” from Star Fox 64.
 As a gamer myself, it gave me a chuckle.

 The Mayor Of Whoville, finally gets a taste of his own medicine for mocking The Grinch since childhood.